Apple iPhone 15 Pro preview: An upgrade, but no longer top dog | Expert Reviews

 Apple iPhone 15 Pro preview: Performance and specifications

 This 6-core CPU features two performance cores, which are 10% faster than before, as well as four efficiency cores.
-It also includes a neural engine that’s twice as fast as the iPhone 16 Bionic equivalent.
+It also includes a neural engine that’s twice as fast as the A16 Bionic equivalent.

 Apple is going unexpectedly big on mobile gaming this year.
-It spent a fair portion of its launch event talking about the A17 Pro’s 6-core GPU, which is 20 percent faster than before, and is now capable of hardware accelerated ray tracing.
+It spent a fair portion of its launch event talking about the A17 Pro’s 6-core GPU, which is 20% faster than before, and is now capable of hardware-accelerated ray tracing.

-One slight disappointment is the news that Apple hasn’t shifted its storage provisions at all.
-The iPhone 15 Pro will come with exactly the same storage options as the iPhone 14 Pro: 128GB, 256GB, 512GB, and 1TB.
+One slight disappointment is the news that Apple hasn’t shifted its storage provisions.
+The iPhone 15 Pro will come with exactly the same storage options as the iPhone 14 Pro: 128GB, 256GB, 512GB and 1TB.
 Moreover, we didn’t get any confirmation of a larger battery in the iPhone 15 Pro.

 Naturally, the iPhone 15 Pro will ship with the latest version of Apple’s mobile OS, which will be iOS 17.
 This was announced earlier in the year at WWDC 2023, and is a fairly subtle upgrade on iOS 16 before it.
 Standby Mode and dynamic widgets are perhaps the two most interesting additions.
 At any rate, this will be coming to all iPhones, so doesn’t warrant much of a mention here.